SAFEHR-data/PIXL/test/README.md

 `./scripts` contains bash and Python scripts to check the individual components of the system test.

-### Dummy services

-`./dummy-services` contains a Python script and Dockerfile to mock the CogStack service, used for de-identification of the radiology reports in the EHR API.

 ### Resources

 -   `./resources/` provides 2 mock DICOM images used to populate the mock VNA